-What's it like to re-open our two Lix Homemade Ice Cream stores & kitchen in Puerto Vallarta after being closed for 3 months?
+What's it like to re-open our two Lix Homemade Ice Cream stores & kitchen in Puerto Vallarta after being closed for 3 months? (we now have three stores).

-Well, after less than two weeks...
+After less than two weeks...

 someone stole a chair from outside our Fluvial store